Italian cuisine: Pasta

 Italian cuisine is also well known (and well regarded) for its use of a diverse variety of pasta.
-Pasta include noodles in various lengths, widths, and shapes.
+Pasta includes noodles in various lengths, widths, and shapes.
 Most pastas may be distinguished by the shapes for which they are named—penne, maccheroni, spaghetti, linguine, fusilli, lasagna.
-Many more varieties are filled with other ingredients, such as ravioli and tortellini.
+More varieties are filled with other ingredients, such as ravioli and tortellini.

 The word pasta is also used to refer to dishes in which pasta products are a primary ingredient.
 It is usually served with sauce.
 There are hundreds of different shapes of pasta with at least locally recognised names.
 Examples include spaghetti ('thin rods'), rigatoni ('tubes' or 'cylinders'), fusilli ('swirls'), and lasagna.
 Dumplings, such as gnocchi (made with potatoes or pumpkin) and noodles such as spätzle, are sometimes considered pasta.

 Pasta is divided into two broad categories: dry pasta (100% durum wheat flour mixed with water) and fresh pasta (also with soft wheat flour and almost always mixed with eggs).
 Pasta is generally cooked by boiling.
 Under Italian law, dry pasta (pasta secca) can only be made from durum wheat flour or durum wheat semolina, and is more commonly used in southern Italy compared to their northern counterparts, who traditionally prefer the fresh egg variety.

 Durum flour and durum semolina have a yellow tinge in colour.
 Italian dried pasta is traditionally cooked al dente (lit. 'to the tooth').
 There are many types of wheat flour with varying gluten and protein levels depending on the variety of grain used.

 Particular varieties of pasta may also use other grains and milling methods to make the flour, as specified by law.
 Some pasta varieties, such as pizzoccheri, are made from buckwheat flour.
 Fresh pasta may include eggs (Italian: pasta all'uovo, lit. 'egg pasta').

 Both dry and fresh pasta are used to prepare the dish, in three different ways: